erancha/rabbitmq-rpc/README.md

 ## Architecture

-See the diagram for how the topic exchange routes messages to Workers' queues based on routing patterns, while temporary reply queues handle RPC responses.
+See the diagram for how the WebAPI uses [RabbitMQ RPC Pattern](#rabbitmq-communication-pattern) to delegate requests it receives to the Worker Service and wait for responses.

 ![Todo App Architecture Diagram](architecture-diagram.svg)

 ### RabbitMQ Communication Pattern

-This application uses RabbitMQ's Topic Exchange pattern with RPC (Remote Procedure Call) for communication between the Web API and Worker services.
-Messages are published to a topic exchange with specific routing keys, and the Worker Service binds its queues to patterns to receive relevant messages.
-Each WebApi instance maintains a durable reply queue, with correlation IDs for routing RPC responses, enabling the Worker to process requests and send responses back to the Web API.
+This application uses RabbitMQ's Direct Exchange with RPC (Remote Procedure Call) for communication between the Web API and Worker services.
+The flow is:

+1. The WebApi publishes messages to the exchange with specific routing keys, and assigns each request a unique correlation ID
+2. The Worker Service:

+   2.1.
+Binds its queues to routing keys and receives relevant messages

+   2.2.
+Processes each request and sends back a response, including the original correlation ID

+3. The WebApi:

+   3.1.
+Uses the correlation ID to locate the pending request and complete it

+   3.2.
+Returns the result to the REST API consumer

 **Key Concepts:**